Tuesday, 15 December 2015

 ROLE OF INDUSTRIAL SECTOR IN INDIA

-Industrialisation is important for an overall growth of a country.
+Industrialisation is important for an overall growth of a

-following points highlight the importance of Industry is an economy.
+following points highlight the importance of Industry is

 1. Provides employment.